GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 4. -ve Goal Orientation:
 This value is same as previous value but with -ve sign.

-#### Action space:
+##### Action space:
-Action space for this environment is 1 dimensional i.e. just one value, 'angle of rotation'.
+Action space for the environment defines kind of actions environment allows a model to achieve it's goal.
+For our environment action space is 1 dimensional i.e. just one value, 'angle of rotation'.

 For each of the env.step(action) execution, car is first rotated by given 'action' and then displaced as per its velocity along 'car.angle'.

+Max size of this rotation has been limited to 5 degrees thus during any step car can rotate by maximum of -5.0 or 5.0 degrees.

+##### An Episode:
+Runs of environment are classified as episodes.
+In each episode, car tries to reach 3 number of randomly selected goals.
+Episode is ended based on 3 criteria.

+1. All the 3 Goals achieved.
+2. Car is at the boundary and its position has not changed for last 50 steps
+3. Maximum allowed steps (5000) have been taken without encountering previous two conditions.

+##### Reward System:
+The reward system plays most important role in conveying to the Actor which actions in particular state are rewarding and which are not.

+For our environment we have following reward system.
+1. On reaching a Goal location: +50.0
+2. On touching walls : -10.0
+3. For being on road and moving towards Goal: 0.5
+4. For being on road but moving away from Goal (Living Penalty): -0.9.
+5. For not being on road: -5.0